ricartojason/EDRMM/README.md

 # EDRMM
-This is the official implementation of the paper "EDRMM: Enhancing Drug Recommendation via Multi-granularity and Multi-attribute Representation".
-We will continuing update.
+This is the official implementation of the paper ''EDRMM: Enhancing Drug Recommendation via Multi-granularity and Multi-attribute Representation.''
+We will continue to update it.